nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 *Figure Archive-2.
 Activity diagram representation of the general flow of archiving of a peron in tCheck*

-User can archive a specific employee (modeled as a `person` in the code) by entering the `c-archive INDEX` command.
+User can archive a specific employee (modeled as a `Person` in the code) by entering the `c-archive INDEX` command.
 The following steps describe how this behavior is implemented:

 Step 1: The user archives a `Person` in the current observable `PersonList` with command `c-archive 1`. `ArchiveCommand` is created with the parsed arguments, and executed.